Saturday, July 22nd, 2023, 0600-2000

 17 miles, Gain 1500′, Loss 1500′, elevation 170′

 This was one of my favorite campsites, so I was not excited about leaving just to ford a cold river right off the batt.
 It was still foggy and the wind blowing, though not as bad.
-I could see quite a difference in the river level but I was still about 3 hours before the low, so I thing the water level was about +3′ The current was ripping at the outflow onto the beach, the swiftest I’d seen of any water crossing on the coast yet.
+I could see quite a difference in the river level but I was still about 3 hours before the low, so I think the water level was about +3′.
+The current was ripping at the outflow onto the beach, the swiftest I’d seen of any water crossing on the coast yet.
 I went for it anyway and the water only came up to my knees.
 Thank goodness, since I really didn’t want to get my clothes wet.
 It was 51 degrees plus the wind chill, so I had a hard time getting my shoes back on with my frozen hands and feet.
 I was so happy to finally be done with that river and just be walking to warm up.

-Cape Blanco is the westernmost point in Oregon, and apparently is always windy, maybe foggy too.
+Cape Blanco was the westernmost point in Oregon, and apparently was always windy, maybe foggy too.
 Even though conditions were pretty yuck, I ventured a half mile off track to see the lighthouse.
 I had to get very close to see it through the fog.
 It was only 7 am, so I was the only one out there.
 The place officially opened at 10 am, but I wasn’t about to stick around that long, freezing and getting wet from the fog.

 I dropped down to another beach, which was a delight in the sunny weather and almost no wind.
 I immediately saw Altra Lone Peak shoe prints, the same I’d been seeing the day before.
 I figured they were from a female hiker that a NOBO said he camped with recently.
 I crossed the Elk river, which was more like a stream at only ankle deep.
-At that point I could see the hiker ahead, so I picked up my pace to catch up.
+At that point, I could see the hiker ahead, so I picked up my pace to catch up.
 Then I met several groups driving jeeps who had come in search of agates.
-Just as I saw them get out with their search sticks (they have a claw \ scoop at one end so that you don’t have to bend over), I remembered that Mike had told me about these beaches being good places to find agates.
+Just as I saw them get out with their search sticks (they had a claw \ scoop at one end so that users didn’t have to bend over), I remembered that Mike had told me about these beaches being good places to find agates.
 I looked down just then and there was a polished yellow\orange clear stone sitting right there.
 I talked to the other people and they showed me some things to look for.
 I had a hard time distinguishing agates from all the quartz, but it was fun to look for them as I walked.

 I caught up to the other hiker just as we got to the end of beach.
 Her name was Nancy and she was from Washington.
 I walked with her briefly to the center of Port Orford, where we split ways, as she was staying with friends.
 I visited a farmers market and spent way too much on fresh baked pastries, kombucha, and street tacos.
 But it was nice to support the locals.
-A vendor was selling rather small tubs of boysenberries for $5, which are similar to blackberries.
+A vendor was selling rather small tubs of boysenberries for $5, which were similar to blackberries.
 He stated that boysenberries ripen well before blackberries, but I happened to know that the blackberries were just starting to ripen, too.
 I’d been walking past them for weeks, watching them progress, and I’d just found a few ripe ones days before.
 I couldn’t bear to buy a tub when I knew I’d be gorging on them soon.
 Sure enough, I found heaps of them in Humbug State Park later that day.

 I did the usual small town stuff: grocery store, Dollar store, and library loitering.
 The Port Orford library was my favorite yet, mainly because it had a big fluffy live-in cat.
 I got some computer AND cat time in.
-The librarian was also exceptionally nice, continuously crediting me more computer time with me even having to ask.
+The librarian was also exceptionally nice, continuously crediting me more computer time without me even having to ask.
 I debated a dinner of fish and chips before I moved on, but settled on a wrap to-go instead.

 From town, I walked the beach to Rocky Point headland, where I once again couldn’t find the trail leading off the beach… I didn’t go far enough for the second time this day.
 So I took a deer path up to the highway, which was not great in that I did some steep bushwhacking through blackberries.
-I walked the highway for a mile or so, then turned onto a section of the old coast road, which had been repurposed as a hiking and biking route.
+I walked highway 101 for a mile or so, then turned onto a section of the old coast road, which had been repurposed as a hiking and biking route.
 It was nice to be on this quiet road \ path and it inspired me find a quiet camp just off it.
 I followed a creek into a lush forest and slept in the crook of a giant hemlock.
-Another great site.
+Another great site in the forest!